 memories of all in nearby offices and cubicles.
 When the copy machine

 approached 1,000, Steve was delighted that the machine was still

-printing, but he did think much more about it.
+printing, but he did not think much about it.

-"When it reached the 1,500 mark, that's when I started to take notice.
-At about
+"When it reached the 1,500 mark, that's when I started to take notice," explained Steve, " At about

 1,700 I grabbed Julie (another worker) and said, 'Hey, you've got to take a